Excel FV Formula (Table of Contents)

 FV Formula in Excel

-FV Formula or Future Value formula is used for calculating the future value of any loan amount or investment.
-FV Formula returns the future value of any loan or investment considering the fixed payment need to be done of each period, a rate of interest, and investment or loan tenure.
+FV Formula in Excel or the Future Value formula calculates the future value of any loan amount or investment.
+FV Formula returns the future value of any loan or investment considering the fixed payment that needs to be done for each period, the rate of interest, and the investment or loan tenure.

-FV Formula in excel can be used from Insert Function beside the formula bar by clicking on the icon.
+FV Formula in Excel can be used from Insert Function beside the formula bar by clicking the icon.

 FV Formula in Excel has the following arguments:

 - Rate: It is the rate of interest per compounding period.
-We can directly use the whole rate of interest, or we can divide this with the total compounding period, let’s say, a month and use the interest applied for a single month.
+We can directly use the whole interest rate or divide this with the total compounding period, say, a month, and use the interest applied for a single month.

-- Nper: It can be monthly, quarterly or yearly, depending on how the customer is opting for the payment term.
-Nper is the total number of payment or the installments of the whole tenure.
+- Nper: It can be monthly, quarterly, or yearly, depending on how the customer opts for the payment term.
+Nor is the total number of payments or the installments of the whole tenure.

-- Pmt: It is a fixed amount which we need to pay in a period.
+- Pmt: It is a fixed amount we must pay in a period.

 The above-shown arguments are mandatorily required in FV Excel Formula.
-Below are some optional argument as well;
+Below are some optional arguments as well;

 - Pv: It is the present value of an asset or investment.
 Suppose we bought a vehicle 2 years back.
-So at the present time, whatever will be its market value will be kept here.
-If we do not keep this value, then automatically, it will be considered 0.
+So at present, whatever will be its market value will be kept here.
+If we do not keep this value, it will automatically be considered 0.

-- Type: Use 1 if the EMI is paid at the start of the month, 0 if the EMI is paid at the end of the month.
-For this, also, if we do not keep them in excel automatically, it will be considered as 0.
+- Type: Use 1 if the EMI is paid at the start of the month and 0 if the EMI is paid at the end of the month.
+For this, if we do not keep them in Excel automatically, it will be considered as 0.

 How to Use FV Formula in Excel?

-FV formula in excel is very simple and easy to use.
-Let’s understand how to use FV Formula in excel with some examples.
+The FV formula in Excel is very simple and easy to use.
+Let’s understand how to use FV Formula in Excel with some examples.

 Excel FV Formula – Example #1

-We have data where a person wants to do some investment.
-Investment Company is offering a return interest rate of 10% yearly.
-And that person opts 5 years with a fixed monthly payment of nearly about Rs.
+We have data where a person wants to make some investment.
+The Investment Company is offering a return interest rate of 10% yearly.
+And that person opts for 5 years with a fixed monthly payment of nearly Rs.
 1000/- plan.

-If we summarize the above data, then we will have;
+If we summarize the above data, then we will have the following;

-As we have discussed in the argument above so, we can keep a rate of interest as it is, or we can divide it within the formula or else we can first scrub the argument separately and then use it in the formula.
+As we have discussed in the argument above so, we can keep a rate of interest as it is, or we can divide it within the formula, or else we can first scrub the argument separately and then use it in the formula.
 For better understanding, first, let us scrub the data separately.
-For that, we need a rate of interest applicable for per month which will be our Rate and a total number of payment which will be made in the whole tenure of loan which will be our Nper.
+For that, we need a rate of interest applicable per month which will be our Rate, and the total number of payments that will be made in the whole tenure of the loan, which will be our Nper.

-Now, as per Input data which we have seen above, our Rate is calculated by using the formula =B2/B4
+As per the Input data we have seen above, our Rate is calculated using the formula =B2/B4.

 The Result will be as given below.